Bloomberg-Beta/Manual/2 - In our portfolio.md

-Bloomberg Beta Founders + Companies
+Bloomberg Beta founders and their startups
 ========

 Founders are our customers.
 In order of our announced participation: